VIP Go platform specific

 This document is for sites running on VIP Go.

 - VIP requires that all launches are scheduled at least 5 business days in advance.
-We’ll need to get the date and time of the launch on our calendar to ensure that a Technical Account Engineer (TAE) and a dedicated engineer are on hand.

 - If a launch needs to be rescheduled, the same notice period applies for the rescheduled date.
 For example, if a launch that was booked for tomorrow needs to be rescheduled, it will need to move at least 5 business days in the future.